-Corvallis High School and Crescent Valley High School have long fielded competitive programs and produced major-league alums Dave Roberts, Harold Reynolds, Don Reynolds, Jim Wilson, and current Baltimore Orioles reliever Kevin Gregg.
+Corvallis High School and Crescent Valley High School have long fielded competitive programs and produced major-league alums Dave Roberts, Harold Reynolds, Don Reynolds, Jim Wilson and Kevin Gregg.

 The Corvallis American Legion program, now sponsored by T. Gerding Construction after many years of support by Richey's Market, twice has hosted the American Legion World Series, and the Marketmen have advanced to the American Legion World Series three times.

 Who are the Corvallis Knights, the All-Star Series Hosts?

 The Corvallis Knights are a summer wood-bat amateur baseball team for players with remaining college eligibility.

 They compete in the West Coast League, a 11-member league established in 2005 with teams throughout the Pacific Northwest.
 Members are located in Corvallis, Bend, Gresham, Oregon; in Kelso/Longview, Port Angeles, Walla Walla, Wenatchee, Yakima and Bellingham, Washington; and in Kelowna and Victoria, British Columbia, Canada.